 In the spirit of Halloween, DanceSafe puts to rest the scary rumor that strangers hand out ecstasy pills designed to look like candy to children trick-or-treating on the spookiest day of the year.
 According to Snopes:

 The “ecstasy in Halloween candy” warning appeared to be a variant of age-old rumors about poison (and other dangerous substances) being randomly handed out to children in trick-or-treat loot, a persistent but largely baseless fear that’s dogged Halloween celebrations for decades.
 Despite long-held beliefs that Halloween candy tampering is both commonplace and regularly results in harm to children, reports of actual attempts to do so are virtually non-existent (or based on half-truths).

 Pressing MDMA in various pill shapes is not a new form or shape of ecstasy designed to appeal to children.
 MDMA tablets have historically been produced with a variety of shapes, colors, and brands for marketing and distinction purposes.
-Furthermore, black market drugs are expensive.
-Ecstasy prices can range from $15-$25 a pill in America, making it implausible that someone would distribute multiple tablets as candy for no ostensible reason.
+Furthermore, illicit market drugs are expensive.
+Ecstasy prices can range from $10-$25 a pill in America, making it implausible that someone would distribute multiple tablets as candy for no reason.

 DanceSafe neither condemns nor condones drug use.
 The purpose of #MythBusterMonday is to help stop the spreading of misinformation and to help break the stigma surrounding drugs and drug use.
 We at DanceSafe believe in drug policy rooted in science, compassion, and public health.